Dresch360/MMM-DriveImages/README.md

 ---

-## Adding Photos
+## Adding Images

 ### Smartphone (Recommended)

 1. Open the Google Drive app
 2. Open the folder: `mirror-images`
 3. Tap `+` → Upload
-4. Press and hold one photo, then select multiple
+4. Press and hold one image, then select multiple
 5. Tap Select → Upload

 Images will appear automatically within a few minutes.